The 2020 Healthcare Economics Summit

-At this year’s Healthcare Economics Summit, entitled Purple Solutions to Fixing Healthcare in America, a collection of healthcare experts have come together to share their thoughts and expertise on how to reform healthcare in America.
+At this year’s Healthcare Economics Summit, Purple Solutions to Fix Healthcare in America, a collection of healthcare experts have come together to share their thoughts and expertise on how to reform healthcare in America.
 The solution to healthcare is in our hands as consumers and voters, not in the hands of big government or corporate medicine.
 Viable bipartisan solutions to healthcare reform are presented – we just need to change our mindset, and then convince our elected officials to compromise and work towards giving us better healthcare in America.

 Participants receive a free copy of the book, Purple Solutions: A bipartisan roadmap to better healthcare in America and supporting materials, including content from the presentations, and helpful infographics that explain healthcare policy.